aye21874/Time-series/README.md

 some basic methods used in timeseries analysis

-Q1 ---> Moving Averages with even or odd window with plotting
+1 ---> Moving Averages with even or odd window with plotting

-trial ---> Fitting straight line using method of least squares
+2---> Fitting straight line using method of least squares